The Geometry of Superposition

 For the toy model with nn features of equal importance in mm dimensions with sparsity 1p1-p, the optimal representation transitions from dedicated (at most mm features represented) to superposed (up to nn features represented with controlled interference) as pp decreases below a critical threshold pcp_c that depends on n/mn/m.

-At high sparsity and moderate compression, the optimal configurations minimize worst-case interference while maximizing represented features.
-These configurations are frames.
+At high sparsity and moderate compression the best configurations squeeze in as many features as possible while keeping worst-case interference low, and these configurations are frames.

 Almost-orthogonality

-High-dimensional space is far more accommodating than R3\mathbb{R}^3 suggests.
-Volume concentrates in thin shells, random projections preserve distances, and typical configurations are more structured than arbitrary ones.
-The concentration of measure essay develops the general theory, and the consequence for superposition is immediate.
+High-dimensional space is far roomier than R3\mathbb{R}^3 would suggest, because volume concentrates in thin shells, random projections preserve distances, and typical configurations are more structured than arbitrary ones.
+The concentration of measure essay works out the general theory, and the consequence for superposition falls out immediately.

 Theorem (Johnson-Lindenstrauss, 1984).